Coldcard/firmware/docs/nfc-on-coldcard.md

 Type: `urn:nfc:ext:bitcoin.org:txid`

-Body: Exactly 64 bytes of hex (ascii).
+Body: Exactly 32 bytes of binary.

 The transaction ID is calculated as a hash over the transaction.
-Without signature witness data, it is simply sha256 over the bytes of the transaction.
+Without signature witness data, it is simply SHA256 over the bytes of the transaction.
 For segwit transactions, it's a bit more complex to calculate.

 ## PSBT File